Topology of chalcogen chains: Model

 \subsection{Period-three model}

-We choose a coordinate system with the $\hat{z}$ axis along the helical axis $\vec{a}$ and the $\hat{x}$ axis in the direction of the shortest line connecting the first site of the helix with its axis.
-The first site is chosen arbitrarily.
+{We choose a coordinate system with the $\hat{z}$ axis along the helical axis $\vec{a}$ (see Fig.~\ref{fig:structure}) and the $\hat{x}$ axis in the direction of the shortest line connecting the first site of the helix with the helical axis $\vec{a}$ (see Fig.~\ref{fig:structure}, this distance is marked for each atom by a dashed line).} The first site is chosen arbitrarily.
 We call this basis the global orbital (GO) basis.
 The GO basis is shown in Fig.~\ref{fig:chain}(a).
 Since the helix is period-three, the unit cell consists of atoms at positions $\left(r,0,0\right)$, $\left(-\frac{r}{2},\frac{\sqrt{3}r}{2},a\right)$, $\left(-\frac{r}{2},-\frac{\sqrt{3}r}{2},2a\right)$, and the translation vector is $\left(0,0,3a\right)$.
 On each chain site we have three $p$ orbitals and spin-orbit coupling, therefore the tight-binding model is given as follows: